Accommodation and travel information

 • Dennistoun: A mix of pretentious shops, nice cafes and down-to-earth not-so-nice places.
 Walking distance to work.
 Glasgow Green and Alexandra Park are the closest parks, but the north-east edge of the city is also reachable from here.

 Websites.
 Most flats are advertised on Rightmove with a large intersection with Zoopla.
-It might also be worth looking at Gumtree for private landlords not using an estate agent.
+It might also be worth looking at Gumtree for private landlords not using an estate agent, or SpareRoom for flatshares.

 See and do